 - Step 1.
 Restore system into last known good state using system restore

 - 1. Reboot your computer to Safe Mode with Command Prompt:

 - 2.Restore System files and settings.

 - Step 4.
 Use Data Recovery programs to recover Rapid Ransomware encrypted files

 Typically, if you get hit with a ransomware infection, it scans your computer for files that are stored on your hard drive and then encrypts them, so you can no longer use any of them.
-Then, it demands the ransom to be paid in order to receive decryption key and get your files back.
-In this case, the Rapid virus will stay active even after the original first encryption and all new files that you create or download to your computer will be encrypted on the go.
-That means you just have to remove this virus from your computer if you want to continue using your computer without having to reinstall the operating system or actually pay the ransom.
+Then, it demands the ransom to be paid if you want to get the decryption key and get your files back.

 All your files have been encrypted by us